 Why should someone choose your Chicago spousal support attorney to help them with their alimony case?

-Chicago spousal support attorney at Katz & Stefani has significant experience in handling all types of alimony (maintenance) cases.
-Specifically, Katz & Stefani frequently represents payors and recipients of maintenance in pre-decree cases.
-We also frequently represent parties in modification and appeals of the same, and often represents parties in cases that are “above guidelines” (i.e. combined gross income in excess of $500,000 per year.
+At Katz & Stefani, our Chicago spousal support attorneys have significant experience in handling all types of alimony (maintenance) cases.
+Our Chicago family law firm frequently represents payors and recipients of maintenance in pre-decree cases.
+We also frequently represent parties in modification and appeals of the same, and often represents parties in cases that are “above guidelines” where their combined gross income in excess of $500,000 per year.
 No matter the type of spousal support case, our Chicago spousal support lawyers have the experience and strategic foresight to produce results.